Skip to Content

 7. Place in pan and fry one side until golden brown.

-9. Remove and place on plate covered with paper towels to drain.
+9. Remove and place on a plate covered with paper towels to drain.

 Notes

-2) Most people only use one coat of egg and do not redip after the breadcrumbs.
+**Many people only use one coat of egg and do not redip after the breadcrumbs, but I make them this way.

-3) The amount of eggs and breadcrumbs you will need depends on how well you coat.
-That is why I write a range of amount for both.
-Chances are you will be left with some extra, but having a nice amount allows for easier coating and tarting with a smaller amount and have more at the read to add if needed helps prevent waste.
+Additional note: The amount of eggs and breadcrumbs you will need depends on how well you coat.
+That is why I write a range of amounts for both.
+Chances are you will be left with some extra, but having a nice amount allows for easier coating and starting with a smaller amount, and having more at the ready to add if needed helps prevent waste.

 Nutrition Information: